Lymphoma - Non-Hodgkin - Childhood: Diagnosis

 The doctor will first perform a physical examination and take a complete medical history to help determine if a child has NHL.
 In addition, the following tests may be used:

 • Biopsy.
-A biopsy is the removal of a small amount of tissue for examination under a microscope.
-Other tests can suggest that cancer is present, but only a biopsy can make a definite diagnosis.
-A pathologist then analyzes the sample(s).
+A biopsy is the only way to make a definite diagnosis, even if other tests can suggest that cancer is present.
+During biopsy, a small amount of tissue is removed for examination under a microscope.
+A pathologist analyzes the sample(s).
 A pathologist is a doctor who specializes in interpreting laboratory tests and evaluating cells, tissues, and organs to diagnose disease.
 If the tumor is near the surface, a local anesthetic is usually given to numb the biopsy area before the procedure.
 If it is deeper inside the body, a general anesthetic is usually given to block the awareness of pain.

 • Bone marrow aspiration and biopsy.
-These 2 procedures are similar and often done at the same time to examine the bone marrow.
+These 2 procedures are done to examine the bone marrow.
 Bone marrow has both a solid and a liquid part.
 A bone marrow aspiration removes a sample of the fluid with a needle.
 A bone marrow biopsy removes a small amount of solid tissue using a needle.
+These procedures are often done at the same time and may be called a bone marrow examination.

 A pathologist then analyzes the sample(s).
 A common site for a bone marrow aspiration and biopsy is the pelvic bone, which is located in the lower back by the hip.
 Doctors generally give anesthesia beforehand to numb the area.
 Anesthesia is medication that blocks the awareness of pain.
 Stronger types of anesthesia can also be used to lessen the pain.

 • Lumbar puncture (spinal tap).
-A lumbar puncture is a procedure in which a needle is used to take a sample of cerebral spinal fluid (CSF) to look for cancer cells, blood, or tumor markers.
+A lumbar puncture looks for cancer cells, blood, or tumor markers in a sample of cerebral spinal fluid (CSF), which is removed using a needle.
 Tumor markers are substances found in higher-than-normal amounts in the blood, urine, or body tissues of people with certain types of cancer.
 CSF is the fluid that flows around the brain and the spinal cord.
 Doctors generally give an anesthetic to numb the lower back before the procedure.

 • Cytogenetic analysis.
 A pathologist may examine the tumor sample removed during biopsy to see if the pairs of chromosomes (strings of DNA that contain genes) in the tumor sample have abnormalities.
 This helps the doctor identify the subtype of NHL and plan treatment.